robOcity/ai-course/week-5-logical-agents-in-wumpus-world.md

 # Week 5 - Logical Agents in Wumpus World

-1. **Motivation:**  Introducing first-order logic and applying it to Wumpus World - a simple grid-based hunting game.
+1. **Motivation:**  In exploring a new world, up until now, our agents have relied _entirely_ upon information derived from their current state.
+For example the cost and heuristic functions used in best-first-search.
+Could we improve our agent's performance by storing knowledge?
+If so, how would we represent what has been learned?
+In this chapter we are introduced to Wumpus World - a simple grid-based hunting game -- and navigate through it using first-order logic and inference.

 1. **Learning objectives**